 Cathy Lewis received undergraduate degrees from Carleton University, her Education Degree from the University of Ottawa and has additional qualifications in special education.
 She completed her Executive MBA at the University of Ottawa in 2007.
 Cathy was an Ottawa Business Journal Top 40 Under Forty in 2010 and earned the Trudeau Medal from the Telfer School of Business in 2013.

 Cathy is a founder of iSisters.
 She was the primary onsite teacher from 2001 until 2005.
 Now she supports strategy, business and partnership development.

 Cathy is a passionate community member and volunteer who believes strongly in equality and providing access to education as a vehicle to promote and build healthy and happy families and communities.
 She served as treasurer on the Elizabeth Fry Society of Ottawa board and is an active supporter of the Ottawa Network for Education’s Junior Achievement and School Breakfast Programs.

-Alycia Shaw, Director
+Alycia Shaw, Director-at-large

 Alycia Shaw is a lawyer at the firm Jewitt McLuckie & Associates LLP, specializing in labour and employment law.
 Prior to that, Alycia worked at the largest union in Canada.